-Boston Whaler or the dealer has calibrated the VesselView to the boat's equipment.
+Boston Whaler or your dealer has calibrated the Smartcraft VesselView to the boat's equipment.
 If equipment is added, system must be recalibrated.

-REFER TO THE OWNER'S PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY INFORMATION.
+FOR RECALIBRATION OR MANUFACTURER INFORMATION REFER TO OWNER'S PACKET.
+FOR COMPLETE INSTRUCTIONS AND WARRANTY INFORMATION.

-VesselView Mobile
+VesselView MOBILE

-VesselView Mobile connects the SmartCraft data network to an Apple or android phone.
-VesselView Mobile enables the power of SmartCraft to be used on a mobile device with all the digital data the SmartCraft engine supports plus features such as:
+VesselView MOBILE connects the SmartCraft data network to your Apple or android phone.
+With VesselView MOBILE you have the power of SmartCraft on your mobile device with all the digital data your SmartCraft engine supports plus new features such as: